House GOP campaign arm calls on Dem to concede California election, as results won't be final for days

 CLICK HERE TO GET THE FOX NEWS APP

-But Garcia has still not declared victory in the race, with his campaign's most recent communication coming on Tuesday night.
+Garcia has still not declared outright victory in the race, though his campaign released a Wednesday afternoon statement that expressed clear optimism about the eventual result.

-"While the night is early and there are still votes to be counted, we are confident our message of low taxes and not taking Sacramento dysfunction to Washington has resonated with the voters of California," Garcia said in a statement.
+"After seeing more results last night, it is clear that our message of lower taxes and ensuring we don’t take liberal Sacramento dysfunction to Washington prevailed," Garcia said.
+“I’m ready to go to work right away for the citizens of the 25th Congressional District."

 Garcia, if his lead holds, will replace former Rep. Katie Hill, D-Calif. – turning the blue seat red.